 An Independent Texas

-Texas signs the Declaration of Independence.
-The Alamo falls to Mexican General Santa Anna, leading to the “Runaway Scrape” as colonists flee the countryside.
-Commander-in-chief Sam Houston negotiates an independent Texas – the Republic of Texas – after winning the Battle of San Jacinto.
+Texas pens its Declaration of Independence.
+The Alamo and Goliad La Bahía presidio falls to the Mexican advance, leading to the “Runaway Scrape” as colonists fled the countryside.
+Commander-in-chief Sam Houston is the architect of an independent Texas – the Republic of Texas – after winning the Battle of San Jacinto.
+Had the order been given by General Santa Anna for the 1,300 troops that had recently crossed Spread Oaks Ranch and Cayce’s Ferry not to retreat, the outcome of the Revolution would likely have been entirely different.

 Dubbed Racers Storm, the first documented hurricane to make landfall in the Republic of Texas destroys wharves and buildings in Matagorda.
 Twenty-six sailing ships loaded with families that leave port in New England to build a new life in Texas are lost in the storm.
 There are no survivors.